pragsmike/PromptCritical/docs/RISKS.md

 # PromptCritical Project Risks

-**Version 2.0 · 2025‑07‑14**
+**Version 3.0 · 2025‑07‑14**
-**Status:** *Reviewed post-v0.3 Failter refactoring*
+**Status:** *Reviewed post-v0.4 Advanced Evolution Strategies*

 Here are ten key risks for the PromptCritical project, ranked from most to least severe.

 ## 1. **Premature Convergence to Local Optima**
-**Risk**: A simplistic selection strategy could cause the population to lose diversity and converge on a suboptimal solution, preventing the discovery of better alternatives.
+**Risk**: A simplistic or overly greedy selection strategy could cause the population to lose diversity and converge on a suboptimal solution, preventing the discovery of better alternatives.

 **Mitigation**:
-- The `select` command defaults to a `top-N=5` policy, which presents a direct risk of premature convergence.
-Users can mitigate this for more exploratory tasks by passing a higher value to the `--policy` flag (e.g., `--policy top-N=20`).
+- **(Largely Mitigated)** The primary mitigation is the `select` command's support for **Tournament Selection** via the `--policy tournament-k=N` flag.
+This strategy is explicitly designed to preserve population diversity by giving lower-scoring individuals a chance to survive based on their performance within a smaller, random subset of the population.
-- The `vary` command includes operators for random mutation to maintain exploration.
+- The `top-N` policy remains available for more exploitative, "greedy" selection when desired.
-- Future versions will introduce more advanced selection strategies (e.g., tournament selection, diversity-preserving algorithms).
+- The `vary` command's mutation operators continue to introduce new genetic material.
 - Monitor population diversity metrics in `contest-metadata.edn` to detect convergence.

 ## 2. **Evaluation Brittleness/Inconsistency**